Mouse bandicoot

 The mouse bandicoot (Microperoryctes murina) is a species of marsupial in the family Peramelidae.
 It is endemic to West Papua, Indonesia.
 Its natural habitat is subtropical or tropical dry forests.

-It is suggested that the M. murina has evolved and adapted to a lifestyle similar to that small, insect and worm-eating shrews and shrew-mice found in the highland forests of Southeast Asia and Melanesia because of its specific fur color (plain, smoky-grey color) and texture (soft and wooly).
+It is suggested that M. murina has evolved and adapted to a lifestyle similar to that of small, insect- and worm-eating shrews and shrew-mice found in the highland forests of Southeast Asia and Melanesia because of its specific fur color (plain, smoky-grey) and texture (soft and woolly).
 Although little is known about the diet of other Microperoryctes species, the majority of bandicoots are generally considered omnivores.